Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Contamination of the CMB B-modes

-We finally compute the equivalent tensor-to-scalar ratio ($r_{eq}$) of the total extragalactic contamination (radio galaxy shot noise, DSFG shot noise and clustering) for each individual frequency at given multipoles.
-We show on Fig.\,\ref{fig:req80} the variation of $r_{eq}$ as a function of frequencies at the recombination B-peak, $\ell$=80.
+We finally compute the equivalent tensor-to-scalar ratio ($r_{eq}$) of the total extragalactic contamination (radio galaxy shot noise, DSFG shot noise, and clustering) for each individual frequency at given multipoles.
+We show in Fig.\,\ref{fig:req80} the variation in $r_{eq}$ as a function of frequencies at the recombination B-peak, $\ell$=80.
 Minimum $r_{eq}$ is reached for 90$\lesssim \nu \lesssim$300\,GHz depending on the experiment.
-Similarly to Fig.\,\ref{fig:IR1h_rad} (and see Sect\,\ref{compar_polar_Cell}), we can distinguish three cases according to the telescope aperture size: \begin{itemize} \item Large-aperture telescopes: minimum contamination is at the level of $r_{eq}$=5.7$\times$10$^{-6}$ for SPT-3G at 95\,GHz.
-For SO-LAT, AdvACT and S4-LAT, $r_{eq}$ is about 1.1-1.4$\times$10$^{-5}$ at both 90-93 and 145-150\,GHz.
-These levels are well below the targeted $\sigma _\mathrm{r}$ of these experiments (by a factor of $\gtrsim$30-400). \item Medium-aperture telescopes: minimum contamination is at the level of $r_{eq}\simeq$10$^{-4}$ and is reached at $\nu\simeq$200\,GHz.
-While this is $\sim$40 times higher than $\sigma _\mathrm{r}$ for IDS alone, it is at the same level as $\sigma _\mathrm{r}$ for PICO \citep{Hanany_2019}. \item Small-aperture telescopes: the contamination reaches a level of $\sim$$4\times$10$^{-4}$ for S4-SAT, SO-SAT and BICEPArray at $\sim$220\,GHz.
-It increases to 7-8$\times$10$^{-4}$ for CLASS, PIPER and LiteBIRD at 217, 270 and 280\,GHz, respectively.
+Similarly to Fig.\,\ref{fig:IR1h_rad} (and see Sect\,\ref{compar_polar_Cell}), we can distinguish three cases according to the telescope aperture size: \begin{itemize} \item Large-aperture telescopes.
+The minimum contamination is at the level of $r_{eq}$=7.4$\times$10$^{-6}$ for SPT-3G at 95\,GHz.
+For SO-LAT, AdvACT, and S4-LAT, $r_{eq}$ is about 1.5 and 2$\times$10$^{-5}$ at 90-93 and 145-150\,GHz, respectively.
+These levels are well below the targeted $\sigma _\mathrm{r}$ of these experiments (by a factor of $\gtrsim$20-400). \item Medium-aperture telescopes.
+The minimum contamination is at the level of $r_{eq}\simeq$10$^{-4}$ and is reached at $\nu\simeq$200\,GHz.
+While this is $\sim$40 times higher than $\sigma _\mathrm{r}$ for IDS alone, it is at the same level as $\sigma _\mathrm{r}$ for PICO \citep{Hanany_2019}. \item Small-aperture telescopes.
+The contamination reaches a level of $4.3-5.4\times$10$^{-4}$ for S4-SAT, SO-SAT, and BICEPArray at $\sim$220\,GHz.
+It increases to 8.5$\times$10$^{-4}$ for CLASS at 217\,GHz, and 1.1$\times$10$^{-3}$ for LiteBIRD at 235 and 280\,GHz and PIPER at 200 and 270\,GHz.
 Finally, it is about 2.5$\times$10$^{-3}$ for SPIDER at 150\,GHz.
-The level of contamination is below the targeted $\sigma _\mathrm{r}$ for the Bicep/Keck experiment, for which they project $0.002<\sigma _\mathrm{r}<0.006$ by the end of the planned BICEP Array program, assuming current modelling of polarised Galactic foregrounds and depending on the level of delensing that can be achieved with higher-angular resolution maps from the South Pole Telescope \citep{Hui2018}.
-It is on the contrary at the level of the 68\% confidence level uncertainty of $\sigma _\mathrm{r}<10^{-3}$ for LiteBIRD (this $\sigma _\mathrm{r}$ includes statistical, instrumental systematic, and Galactic foreground uncertainties, \citealt{Matsumura2016}). \end{itemize}
+The level of contamination (of 4 to $8\times$10$^{-4}$ from 150 to 270\,GHz) is below the targeted $\sigma _\mathrm{r}$ for the Bicep/Keck experiment, for which they project $0.002<\sigma _\mathrm{r}<0.006$ by the end of the planned BICEP Array program, assuming current modelling of polarised Galactic foregrounds and depending on the level of delensing that can be achieved with higher angular resolution maps from the South Pole Telescope \citep{Hui2018}.
+For LiteBIRD, the contamination reaches the 68\% confidence level uncertainty, that is $\sigma _\mathrm{r}<10^{-3}$ (this $\sigma _\mathrm{r}$ includes statistical, instrumental systematic, and Galactic foreground uncertainties, \citealt{Matsumura2016}). \end{itemize}